jamie-brannan/hundred-days-swift/ch15__levelingUp/d071__nodes.md

 >   - [ ]  Use the `waitForDuration` and `removeFromParent` actions in a sequence to make sure explosion particle emitters are removed from the game scene when they are finished.

 ## :three:  [Review](https://www.hackingwithswift.com/review/hws/project-20-fireworks-night)

+### :boom: Quiz insights

+A UIBezierPath describes a line that might be curved or straight.
+We can add as many points as we need to describe complex shapes.

+ Drawing a sprite with the blend mode .replace is faster than the default blend mode.
+The .replace blend more ignores transparency, which makes it faster to draw.

+To use a UIBezierPath with an SKAction.follow() action we must pass in its cgPath property.
+SpriteKit is a cross-platform framework, and UIKit types like UIBezierPath aren't available on macOS.
+* :warning: Whhhaaat. that's weird...

+Coloring a sprite means setting its `color` and `colorBlendFactor` properties.
+This lets us control the dergree of coloration precisely.

+Calling nodes(at:) on a SpriteKit scene will return an array of SKNode.
+If we're looking for something more specific, such as sprite nodes, we need to typecast the array elements.

+We can compare the color of one SpriteKit node with the color of another SpriteKit node.
+Colors like .red or .green are shared values, so we can compare them freely.

+When following a path, SpriteKit can turn nodes so they always face the direction of movement.
+This lets them face forwards no matter what kind of path you specify.

+A colorBlendFactor value of 1 adds maximum recoloring to an SKSpriteNode.
+There is no performance cost to recoloring sprites like this.

+If we use `for case let` as a loop we can conditionally typecast each element our loop.
+The body of the loop will be run only if the typecast is successful.

+We can add one SpriteKit node as a child of another.
+SKNode has a children property just for this purpose.

+When looping over an array and removing objects, it's best to loop backwards rather than forwards.
+If you loop forwards, removing items causes untouched items to move down, which often causes problems.

+The location(in:) method of UITouch tells us where the user touched the screen.
+It's useful so we can track what they tapped on.